 Master’s International Program Requirements (MS)

-Students in the 42-credit programs take two semesters of on-campus coursework at AUNE, followed by three months of training and two years of service in the Peace Corps for which they earn 12 credits, tuition-free, as Peace Corps volunteers.
+Students in the 42-credit program take two semesters of on-campus coursework at AUNE, followed by three months of training and two years of service in the Peace Corps for which they earn 12 credits, tuition-free, as Peace Corps volunteers.
 They then return to complete their degree with one semester on campus.

 Students may choose to pursue a Masters of Science degree in Environmental Studies or Resource Management and Conservation.
 The curriculum for each degree can also be tailored to meet the requirements for recognition as a Professional Science Master’s.
 Within the MS in Environmental Studies, students can select one of four concentrations: Advocacy for Social Justice and Sustainability, Conservation Biology, Environmental Education, or Sustainable Development and Climate Change.
 The Master of Science in Resource Management and Conservation is only available in the 42 credit Professional Science Master’s option.
 See the overview of the Master’s International curriculum for each of the degrees and concentrations.

 - Environmental Studies